 Duplex stainless steel grades and standards

-- Hyper-duplex and super-duplex stainless steels, which were created to operate in very corrosive environments but with less focus on their strength
+- Hyper-duplex and super-duplex stainless steels, were created to operate in very corrosive environments but with less focus on their strength

 - Lean and standard duplex stainless steels, which had more focus on increased strength and were to be used in mildly corrosive environments such as in structural applications.